Learn how to start or grow a handyman business

 Table of Estimated SE Tax Savings

-*The salary’s listed are not necessarily representative of a reasonable salary.
-That must be determined by you, the business owner.
+*The salaries listed are not necessarily representative of a reasonable salary.
+You, the business owner, must determine that.

 Let’s examine the table above for a second.

-On the left, you have your Net Earnings which I explained above.
-That is basically your profit before paying yourself.
+On the left, you have your Net Earnings, which I explained above.
+That is your profit (including what you pay yourself).

-Next you have the “Salary Paid to Self” column which should be self explanatory – it’s the salary that you decided was a reasonable salary to pay yourself.
-Now if you’ve been paying close attention so far, you’re probably thinking…“Hey, why don’t I just pay myself a ridiculously low salary (like say $10K per year) so I pay even less SE Tax?”
-Well, as you may have guessed, the government would frown upon that and you would risk owing lots of money later in back taxes.
-So you want to figure out a reasonable salary given your job description.
+Next, you have the “Salary Paid to Self” column, which should be self-explanatory – it’s the salary that you decide is a reasonable salary to pay yourself.
+Now, if you’ve been paying close attention so far, you’re probably thinking…“Hey, why don’t I just pay myself a ridiculously low salary (like say $10K per year) so I pay even less SE Tax?”
+Well, as you may have guessed, the government would frown upon that, and you would risk owing lots of money later in back taxes.
+So, you want to figure out a reasonable salary given your job description.
 In the table above, I just set the salary as 50% of the Net Earnings.
 That is not for any reason other than to create this example table.

 Next in the table, you have the red columns, which are the additional taxes and expenses that you may have as a result of managing an S corp, with the furthest right red column being a total of all of these.
-Of course, these taxes and expenses may be lower or higher for you, but the table should give you a good estimation.
+Of course, your taxes and expenses may be lower or higher, but the table should give you a good estimation.

-Then you have the green columns.
-The one on the left is how much you’ll save on Self-Employment taxes based on the other numbers in any given row.
+Then, you have the green columns.
+The one on the left shows how much you’ll save on self-employment taxes based on the other numbers in the table.
 The very right column is the Net Savings, which is how much extra money you can expect to put directly in your pocket (before federal income taxes) as a result of electing S corp status.

-As you can see on the table, as long as you are making $15,000 in profit above what you pay yourself as a salary, having an S corp will lead to a net positive.
+As you can see on the table, if you make $15,000 in profit above what you pay yourself as a salary, having an S corp will lead to a net positive.
 And, the higher your profits are after paying your salary, the more money you will save by electing S corp status.

 Setting up an S Corp

-So first, you need to form your business as either an LLC or as a C corp.
-So if you haven’t done that, that’s where you’ll want to start.
-For most handyman businesses or self employed people, an LLC is the best choice, but that should ultimately be determined by you and a knowledgable accountant.
+So first, you need to form your business as an LLC or a C corp.
+If you haven’t done that, that’s where you’ll want to start.
+For most handyman businesses or self-employed people, an LLC is the best choice, but you and a knowledgeable accountant should ultimately determine that.
 I’m not an accounting professional.

 Then, you fill out a few forms for the IRS.
 Which forms you submit will depend on your situation.
 Here are the forms you’ll need if you have an LLC:

-Honestly, all of this can get pretty confusing which is why I strongly recommend getting help from your accountant or a knowledgable bookkeeper.
-I recommend finding somebody who you will pay to manage your payroll, and have them help you get setup since they will benefit financially from doing so.
+Honestly, all of this can get pretty confusing, so I strongly recommend getting help from your accountant or a knowledgeable bookkeeper.
+I recommend finding somebody who you will pay to manage your payroll and have them help you get set up since they will benefit financially from doing so.

 Time is of the essence!